ayhameed/RAG-Solution/README.md

 Retrieval-Augmented Generation for Question-Answering on PDFs

 ## Overview
-This project levrages Langchain for piepline, weaviate for vectorDB and Stream it for UI.
+This project leverages Langchain for pipeline, Weaviate for vectorDB, and StreamIt for UI.

 ## Dependencies
 - Python 3